becoming

 F.A.Q.

-We are creating a five-day festival with virtual and in-person components from October 30th – November 3rd 2024.
-Becoming Monster is a desire to open a space / place / portal when the veils are thin (Halloween, Samhain, Día de los Muertos, Todos Santos, All Souls Day) to engage in an ecology of practices, co-create ritual, experiment with embrace grief and celebration around death, dying, monsters, endings.
-There will be art, ritual, sound, sensorial experiences, communing, grieving, celebrating, questioning, feeling, practices that feed our mind, body, spirit, and soul.
+Becoming Monster was a five-day festival with virtual, hybrid and in-person components that took place from October 30th – November 3rd 2024.
+Becoming Monster came from a desire to open a space / place / portal when the veils are thin (Halloween, Samhain, Día de los Muertos, Todos Santos, All Souls Day) to engage in an ecology of practices, co-create ritual, experiment with embrace grief and celebration around death, dying, monsters, endings.
+There was art, ritual, sound, sensorial experiences, communing, grieving, celebrating, questioning, feeling, practices that fed our mind, body, spirit, and soul.

 Why explore “becoming a monster”?